intelsdi-x/snap-plugin-collector-docker/README.md

 ad5221e8ae73        ubuntu              "/bin/bash"         36 minutes ago      Up 36 minutes                           suspicious_mirzakhani
 ```

-In one terminal window: Running snapd with auto discovery, log level 1, and trust disabled
+In one terminal window in the /snap directory: Running snapd with auto discovery, log level 1, and trust disabled
 ```
 $ $SNAP_PATH/bin/snapd -l 1 -t 0 -a ../snap-plugin-collector-docker/build/rootfs/:build/plugin/
 ```
-Create task manifest for writing to a file (e.g. docker-file.json):
+Create task manifest for writing to a file.
+You can also use * (wildcard) as the container ID to list that metric for all containers.
+See [`examples/tasks/docker-file.json`](examples/tasks/docker-file.json):
 ```json
 {
     "version": 1,